morucci/repoxplorer/README.md

 ```

 A list of **releases** can be defined.
 It is useful when you want to define
-release dates across all repositories defined in a project.
+release dates across all repositories defined in a project or for a specific
+repository.
 Release dates with %Y-%m-%d format can be defined and will be merged with
 detected Git tags dates.